 When the easy reader or 'baggie books' started coming home from school, we noticed that both of our kids were not interested in the types of books they were bringing home.

 If you've ever read an early reader/level reader type of book, they really don't have much of a plot.
 They are designed to teach kids new words.

 And that's where part of the problem lies.

 Talk to your child's teacher and ask them what types of books are available.
 Some kids enjoy non-fiction, others may want to read books that have certain illustrations.
-If the kids have some involvement in choosing the book, they are more likely to want to practice.
+If your child has some involvement in choosing the book, they are more likely to want to practice.